 236-238 Beacon appears to have remained vacant until about 1947, when it became a multiple dwelling, probably a lodging house.

 In November of 1950, 236-238 Beacon was acquired by architect and real estate developer Saul E. Moffie.

 In December of 1950, he applied for (and subsequently received) permission to remodel the property and convert it from a single-family dwelling into apartments, with ten units in each building.

-Saul Moffie’s original plans for the remodeling, which he designed, included lowering the entrance to the basement level and modernizing the entry, eliminating the original balustraded portico above the former entranceand refacing the façade between the bays with brick up to the second story.
+Saul Moffie’s original plans for the remodeling included lowering the entrance to the basement level and modernizing the entry, eliminating the original balustraded portico above the former entrance and refacing the façade between the bays with brick up to the second story.
 The original brownstone would have remained on the bays and above the second floor, and the original slate mansard roof and fourth floor windows would have been retained.
-Architectural plans for this proposed remodeling — including elevations and floor plans — are included in the City of Boston Blueprints Collection in the Boston Public Library’s Arts Department (reference BIN R-119).
+Architectural plans for this proposed remodeling — including elevations and floor plans — are included in the City of Boston Blueprints Collection in the Boston City Archives (reference BIN R-119).

 In June of 1951, he submitted amendments to the permit applications to reface the entire front and side façades with 12″ brick.
 As part of this change (but not mentioned in the amendments) he also replaced the mansard roof and window details to achieve a modernized façade.

-By 1958, Saul Moffie had acquired 240 Beacon and in March of 1958, he applied for (and subsequently received) permission to cut doors between 236-238 and 240 Beacon, combining the three buildings into one property.
+In March of 1958, Saul Moffie acquired 240 Beacon and that same month he applied for (and subsequently received) permission to cut doors between 236-238 and 240 Beacon, combining the three buildings into one property.
 On the same day, he applied for (and subsequently received) permission to remodel 240 Beacon and convert it from a school into seven apartments.

 By 1964, 236-240 Beacon was composed of 29 units.